sedl-at-facct2022/ml-lexicon/lexicon/physics-ml.md

 - In machine learning, bias may not be about the fidelity of the underlying data.
 Additionally, the impact of the models must be considered.

+- In psychology, sources of bias include the represesentativeness of the sample (w.r.t. the population in the research question), cognitive biases on the side of the participant (e.g., social desirability bias) as well as the researcher (e.g., anchoring effect when rating participants), and data processing (e.g., how psychometric variables are aggregated), data analysis (e.g., choosing the right hypothesis test), and other research practices (e.g., hypothesizing after the results are known).

 ```{note}
 What are the sources of bias in your community?